-A number of course were taught using the "Teaching with Things" platforom during the 2012-2013 academic year at Harvard University.
+A number of courses were employed for user-testing the "Teaching with Things" platforom over the course of the 2012-2013 academic year at Harvard University.
 These include Romance Studies 220, Fragments of a Material History of Literature, taught by Jeffrey Schnapp and Matthew Battles in fall 2012.

 The working prototype for this project was developed as a part of the Google Summer of Code 2012 Program under the title: Interface 3D Model Inputs via Kinect to Zeega

 Zeega developed by metaLAB is a platform for coordinating, organizing, and telling stories using various digital media.
 It is an open source project built chiefly in HTML5 which gives users a lot of intuitive editorial functionality to combine and manipulate data.

 Mentored By : Matthew Battles (Associate Director, metaLAB (at) Harvard University)